Vaginal Discharge: Understanding the 6 Common Colors & Causes

-Make sure to keep up with regular OB/GYN appointments.
-Women who are sexually active should get a gynecological exam at least once per year.
-After the age of 21, women also need to get a Pap smear at least once every three years, if the test comes back normal.
-If it comes back abnormal, you may need a Pap smear more often than that.
+It’s also important to make sure that you keep up with your regular OB/GYN checkups.
+If you are sexually active, it is recommended to get a gynecological exam at least once per year.
+After the age of 21, it’s also recommended to get a Pap smear at least once every three years.

 What is the difference between vaginal discharge and cervical mucus?